TrueOsiris/docker-ptmagic/README.md

 ## Getting Started

+When starting this PT Magic docker fresh, config files will be copied from "\_default\ settings\ BTC\ or\ ETH" to the /mnt/ptmagic volume.

-To upgrade from another setup (\*nix, win) copy the following files to the path mapped to /mnt/ptmagic:
+To upgrade from another setup (\*nix, win) copy the following files to the /mnt/ptmagic volume:
 - nlog.config
 - settings.analyzer.json
 - settings.general.json